Knoxville, TN: Designing a Comprehensive Energy Plan

 As the Energy Inventory and Work Plan continue to be integrated into City government operations, awareness and education have increased both internally within City departments and externally throughout the community.
 Facilities managers are increasingly proposing new ideas for improving energy efficiency or installing renewable energy.
 Knoxville continues to verify energy savings in its City facilities.
 Results have shown a decrease of 16% in energy consumption in the facilities where retrofits have been made.
 One of the most successful examples is the Knoxville Convention Center, where energy use has been reduced by almost 30%, saving City taxpayers nearly $165,000 annually.

-Knoxville, TN convened a public-private task force to develop a comprehensive energy plan.
+Knoxville convened a public-private task force to develop a comprehensive energy plan for implementing energy efficiency improvements, financing projects, and tracking energy data.

 Small Urban, Population 180,000